 What costs are ineligible under the Fund?

-Funding is not generally available to assist students with the costs of tuition fees, registration fees, student loans or any costs that are borne by the Higher Education Institute.
+Funding is not available to assist students with the costs of tuition fees, registration fees, student loans or any costs that are borne by the Higher Education Institute.

 What happens after you apply?